The contact import app allows you to add contact information to an existing table by importing vCard (VCF) files.

 The left side of the Field mappings section (with the toggles) shows the values from the vCard file, and the right side (with the dropdowns) shows the fields in your table.
 To map a value, select a toggle associated with a vCard value, then choose a field from the dropdown menu.
 Repeat this process for as many fields as you want.

 Note that you don't have to import any values you don't need to, and the names of the values in your vCard file don't necessarily have to match the names of the fields in your Airtable base.
-As you alter the field mappings, you can look at the right side of the block, which shows samples of the records that will be created according to the specified mappings.
+As you alter the field mappings, you can look at the right side of the app, which shows samples of the records that will be created according to the specified mappings.

 Once you're ready, click the Create records button.

-Matching for the field you select will be case-sensitive; for example, the block will consider "firstname.lastname@example.org" and "SampleEmail@example.com" to be two different values.
+Matching for the field you select will be case-sensitive; for example, the app will consider "email@example.com" and "SampleEmail@example.com" to be two different values.
 (However, leading and trailing whitespace will be ignored when finding matches.)

 A few other notes on the updating process: